CAIP-358: Universal Payment Request Method

 Motivation

-Current cryptocurrency payment experiences are either error-prone (manual transfers, address QR codes) or suboptimal, requiring multiple interactions from the user.
+Current cryptocurrency payment experiences are either error-prone (manual transfers, address QR codes) or overly complex, often requiring multiple user interactions.
 In addition to this, different payment providers implement different payment experiences, creating confusion.

-By standardizing the payment experience on both the application side and the wallet side, we can reduce user errors during payment, providing the payment experience in as few clicks as possible and reducing the friction in crypto payments.
+By standardizing the payment experience on both the application and wallet side, we reduce user errors and enable payments in as few interactions as possible, lowering friction across crypto payments.

 The method transmits all the acceptable payment requests so the wallet can pick the most optimal one based on the assets that user has in the account and the wallet’s capabilities.